Podcast: Play in new window | Download

 PS This is an ongoing process of learning about your child & learning about learning.
 Your goal? just to embrace it.

-Now that I’m a mom and have collected six hundred and fifty-two broken crayons (no I didn’t count, but I’m pretty sure I’m close) and purchased oodles of white erasers (that seem to only resurface under sofa cushions), and know that there are only eight Crayola markers that didn’t dry up by the end of the year, but there are still 67 barely sharpened pencil crayons, I no longer do the official school supply trip.
+Now I’ve collected six hundred and fifty-two broken crayons (I didn’t count, but I’m pretty sure I’m close), oodles of white erasers that only resurface under sofa cushions, eight Crayola markers that didn’t dry up, and 67 barely sharpened pencil crayons.
+And somewhere along the way I realized: I was spending out of fear, not intention.

 If I thought of education as solely ‘in the classroom’, ‘textbook driven’, ‘test proven’, or ‘teacher taught,’ I would follow the system, its schedule, and its curriculum.